physiozoo/physiozoo.github.io/_pages/about.md

 Collaborative research has various benefits, here are some of those:

-* enable other researchers to contribute, debug and build on your work
+- Enable other researchers to contribute, debug and build on your work
-+ advertise your research, published algorithms are linked in the documentation
+- Advertise your research, published algorithms are linked in the documentation
-+ ensure reproducibility of your results
+- Ensure reproducibility of your results

 ## Contributors
 The following individuals have contributed to the PhysioZoo project: